OutSystems/docs-bestpractices/src/lifecycle/app-lifecycle/dev-del-scale.md

 ![Feature flags or toggles](images/feature-flags.png)

 You can find the [Feature Toggle Library](https://www.outsystems.com/forge/component-overview/9663/feature-toggle-library) component in the OutSystems Community.
+To learn more about how to implement and use feature toggles, see [Feature toggle in OutSystems](https://success.outsystems.com/Documentation/How-to_Guides/Development/Feature_toggle_in_OutSystems).

 #### Branching by abstraction